 Haverstraw had several private schools including the Mountain Institute on Hudson Avenue and Saint Peters on Ridge Street.
-The Academy soon moved onto the Heights opposite I.M.
-Hedges and was continually updated over the years.
-The footings are still visible on the north side of the site, on the corner of Fairmount and Hudson Avenues.
+In the early 1880’s, a new public school house was erected at Hudson and Fairmount Avenues they called the ‘upper school’.
+In 1884 the Academy and Upper schools were combined and the first class graduated around 1886 under Principal Luther O Markham.
+Haverstraw schools were integrated in 1895 and a second of 4 additions was added bringing 4 new classrooms.
+The footings of this school are still visible on the north side of the site, on the corner of Fairmount and Hudson Avenues.

 By 1930, the School was showing signs of wear and tear.
 After four additions it was determined that it would need replacement and a committee was formed to find a suitable site for a new school.
 In 1935 a massive fire destroyed the building and funding was sought to replace it.